commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ## PostgreSQL Role Management

 Postgres roles can be created and edited in Role Editor.
-To create a new role righ-click on the `Roles` node in DB tree and select `➕ Create Role` menu item.
+To create a new role righ-click on the `Roles` node in Database Explorer and select `➕ Create Role` menu item.
-To edit an existing role righ-click on it's DB tree node and select `Alter Role` menu item.
+To edit an existing role righ-click on it's Database Explorer node and select `Alter Role` menu item.

 The role editor will be shown: